GeorgesCoding/Chess/README.md

 	- Is responsible for dictating how the game behaves by examining the event detected by PyGame.
 	- Uses methods from _Controller.py_ to determine how to draw the state of the board based on button or mouse clicks.
 	- Three main buttons are restart, two-player mode and computer.
-	- In the process of developing AI-generated moves for computer mode.

 2. ___GUI.py_: Drawing and displaying components____
    - Draws the board, pieces, buttons, side window and updates dialogue.